codecentric/angular-workshop/exercise6-observables/README.md

 In this exercise we will create some basic observables and subjects to experiment with the behaviour

 ### Exercise:
-1. Start the app via `ng start`
+1. Start the app via `ng serve`
 2. Open the `ObservableComponent` and initialize the `interval$` Observable that generates a new number every second
 3. Subscribe to the observable and
-   - log an observer name and the emitted value to the console
+   - create a `console.log` message with an identifier for the observer and the emitted value
    - set `intervalSubscriber1Value` to the emitted value
-4. Subscribe a second time to the observable with a 5 second delay (by using `setTimeout()`)
+4. Wait 5 seconds (by using `setTimeout()`) and subscribe a second time to the observable
-   - log an observer name and the emitted value to the console
+  - create a `console.log` message with an identifier for the observer and the emitted value
    - set `intervalSubscriber2Value` to the emitted value
 5. Note that the values of both subscriptions are not synchronized - each subscriber receives its own data
 6. Open the console and watch the log-statements